Lokleee/PX4-fully-actuated-v1.11.3/README.md

-My job is to emulate [his work](https://github.com/castacks/PX4-fully-actuated.git) and port the code of px4-fully-actuated to `v1.11.3` version.It has been tested to work well on `Ubuntu 20.04` and `Gazebo 11`.
+My job is to emulate [his work](https://github.com/castacks/PX4-fully-actuated.git) and port the code of px4-fully-actuated to `v1.11.3` version.
+It has been tested to work well on `Ubuntu 20.04` and `Gazebo 11`.

 ## Installation